balancer/bal-mining-scripts/python/README.md

 ## Requirements
 * Python 3 + Jupyter Notebook
-* n ethereum node (for querying blocks timestamps and token decimals)
+* An ethereum node (for querying blocks timestamps and token decimals)
 * A service account key with read access to Google BigQuery

 ## Setup